-Unlike California, where referenda sprout like mushrooms each fall, often designed more to advance a narrow, repressive agenda than to improve democracy, Maryland has more stringent requirements to put an issue to the voters.
+Unlike California, where referenda sprout like mushrooms every other fall, often designed more to advance a narrow, repressive agenda than to improve democracy, Maryland has more stringent requirements to put an issue to the voters.
 Unfortunately, our supreme court, the Maryland Court of Appeals, has loosened the referendum rules to a farcical degree, ruling that people can adequately witness their own signatures and swear to their validity.

 I support a rewriting of the election statutes to clarify and tighten the rules and standards which allow our representative democracy to flourish, modeled on Delegate Luedtke’s 2013 Referendum Integrity bill.
 I believe civil rights should never be put to a vote, and support a constitutional amendment to that effect.
 Passage of the Dream Act and marriage equality does not obviate the inherently offensive act of putting human rights to a majority vote.